-- 3 If there is more than one span, verify that each subsequent span synchronizes normally by monitoring the front panel display messages. - 4 If a remote unit is installed, verify that the last span synchronizes normally.
-The HLU status LED should be a steady green, and the front panel display reports normal margin messages. - 5 Verify that a valid T1 signal has been applied to the HLU and the HRU. - If no T1 signal is being applied to either the HLU or the HRU inputs, then the appropriate T1 alarms (LLOS or RLOS) are observed on the front panel display and the status LED flashes red. - If a valid T1 signal is being supplied to the HLU and HRU, then T1 alarm indications should be absent and the status LED should be a steady green.
+- 3 If there is more than one span, verify that each subsequent span synchronizes normally by monitoring the front-panel display messages. - 4 If a remote unit is installed, verify that the last span synchronizes normally.
+The HLU status LED should be a steady green, and the front-panel display reports normal margin messages. - 5 Verify that a valid T1 signal has been applied to the HLU and the HRU. - If no T1 signal is being applied to either the HLU or the HRU inputs, then the appropriate T1 alarms (LLOS or RLOS) display on the front panel and the status LED flashes red. - If a valid T1 signal is supplied to the HLU and HRU, then T1 alarm indications are absent and the status LED is a steady green.